 - "We thought we would save money by not hiring a kitchen.
 We spent over £2,000 on takeaways and eating out in 10 weeks." — This is the most common regret we hear.

 - "We did not even consider a temporary kitchen until week 3 of our renovation.
-By then we had already spent £500 on takeaways." — The sooner you arrange a temporary kitchen, the more you save.
+By then we had already spent £500 on takeaways." — The sooner you arrange a temporary kitchen, the sooner family life gets back to normal.

 The Verdict

-For any renovation lasting more than 3 to 4 weeks, a temporary kitchen hire is:
+For a renovation of more than a few weeks, a temporary kitchen is:

-- Better for your routine, especially with children
+- Less stressful and better for routine, especially with children

 Ready to Compare Costs?